zoleak/USCensusApp/README.md

 Every year the US Census Bureau collects data on America's people, places and economy.
 This data is critical in depicting an accurate portrait of America.
 This project utilizes the [tidycensus](https://walker-data.com/tidycensus/index.html) package to import data from the US Census Bureau’s API.
 The data is then visualized inside an R shiny application.

-## How to Install
+## How to access the application?

-The US Census Data Explorer App can be installed by cloning this repository into Rstudio.
+The US Census Data Explorer App can be accessed by going to the following [website](https://kzolea695.shinyapps.io/USCensusApp/)
-In the future, I'd like to have it deployed to shinyapps.io.